queryluke/masseffect-5e-data/data/powers/catapult.md

 - name: Salvo
   description: When you cast Salvo, you may target a number of objects equal to or
     less than your spellcasting ability modifier.
-The combined weight of the objects cannot exceed the maximum weight limit of the spell (10 kilos at 1st level, 12 kilos at 2nd level, etc).
+The combined weight of the objects cannot exceed the maximum weight limit of the spell (<me-weight amount="20"/> at 1st level, <me-weight amount="30"/>
+    at 2nd level, etc).
 - name: Counterstrike
-  description: As a reaction, which you take when a creature within 30m you casts a spell or makes an attack.
+  description: As a reaction, which you take when a creature within <me-distance length="90" /> you casts a spell or makes an attack.
 Fling
     the object toward the creature which fails its Dexterity saving throw.
 If the creature was casting a spell, it must succeed on a Constitution saving throw or he spell fails (DC 10 or half the Catapult damage, whichever is higher).
     If the creature was attacking, it has disadvantage on the attack roll.
 ---
-Choose one object weighing 1 to 10 kilos (about 2 to 20 lbs.) within range that isn't being worn or carried.
-The object flies in a straight line up to 30m in a direction you choose before falling to the ground, stopping early if it impacts against a solid surface.
+Choose one object weighing <me-weight amount="2"/> to <me-weight amount="20"/> within range that isn't being worn or carried.
+The object flies in a straight line up to <me-distance length="90" /> in a direction you choose before falling to the ground, stopping early if it impacts against a solid surface.
 If the object would strike a creature, that creature must make a Dexterity saving throw.
 On a failed save, the object strikes the creature and stops moving.
 When the object strikes something, the object and what it strikes each take 3d10 bludgeoning damage.

-__At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, the maximum weight of objects that you can target with this spell increases by 5 kilos (10lbs), and the damage increases by 2d10, for each slot level above 1st.
+__At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, the maximum weight of objects that you can target with this spell increases by <me-weight amount="10"/>, and the damage increases by 2d10, for each slot level above 1st.